-Mobile operators are now backing local startups for access to innovation to compete on services, rather than price.
 That, thankfully, is something that has changed.
 Africa’s mobile operators have accepted they are pipes, if not “dumb” ones.
 The continuing inaccessibility of rural populations, the slow growth of Africa’s middle class, and the failure for any truly impactful innovation to spring from within a telecom since M-Pesa led to this.
 Innovation is now happening at a great pace.

 Operators reacted by seeking out innovative companies that can provide the quality services that will help differentiate, say, Safaricom from Airtel, while allowing the operator to do what it does best: provide quality, reliable connectivity.
 Africa’s mobile operators have increasingly come to see they must innovate to prosper, and that this innovation lies outside company doors.

 Safaricom launched a US$1 million investment fund, and invested in e-courier service Sendy.
 It has also partnered local Kenyan startups Dynamic Data Systems and Eneza Education to roll out services for its customers on top of its network.
 Other operators haven’t been left behind.
 Orange has backed two African companies, while Airtel has signed partnerships with as Ghanaian fintech startup Zeepay, Nigerian matchmaking service MatchUP, and delivery app Yuzah.